Yoga Meditation

 Step TWO: Become aware of your breath.
 Witness the breath without control at first.
 Then, naturally, encourage it to lengthen and deepen.

-Common Yoga Meditation Techniques:
+Common Yoga Meditation Techniques

 ~ focus on body awareness ~